scalar-labs/scalardb/docs/configurations.md

 [ScalarDB Cluster (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/) is a component that provides a gRPC interface to ScalarDB.

-For configurations available for the gRPC transaction manager for ScalarDB Cluster, see the ScalarDB Cluster [client configurations (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/developer-guide-for-scalardb-cluster-with-java-api/#client-configurations).
+For details about client configurations, see the ScalarDB Cluster [client configurations (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/developer-guide-for-scalardb-cluster-with-java-api/#client-configurations).

-## ScalarDB Cluster configurations

-For details about how to configure ScalarDB Cluster, see [ScalarDB Cluster Configurations (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/scalardb-cluster-configurations/).

 ## Other ScalarDB configurations